A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Introduction

-A broad body of work has focused on particles either much smaller ($D/\eta \ll 1$) or much larger ($D/\eta \gg 1$) than the Kolmogorov scale, while particles of Kolmogorov size have received far less attention.
-This is largely due to the extreme spatial resolution required to characterise the fluid field at the sub-particle scale.
-Among the experimental studies in homogeneous and isotropic turbulence, we recall \cite{Hwang_Eaton_2006}, who investigated the sedimentation of glass spheres with $\Psi_p \cong 2500$, \cite{Poelma_Westerweel_Ooms_2007}, who examined the effect of heavy particles on the decay of grid-generated turbulence, and \cite{Tanaka_Eaton_2010}, who performed high-resolution particle image velocimetry.
-They concluded that particles with a smaller diameter and a higher density induce the strongest attenuation in steady-state homogeneous and isotropic turbulence.
-Numerical simulations permit us to investigate isotropic flows in the absence of gravity.
-However, resolving the sub-particle motion via PR-DNSs requires grid spacings well below $\eta$, thus rendering the computational cost prohibitive even at moderate Reynolds numbers.
+Gravity induces settling or rising of the dispersed phase in non-neutrally buoyant suspensions, leading to a departure from isotropy and altering both the collective dynamics of the particles and the statistics of the carrier flow substantially \citep{Brandt_Coletti_2022}.
+Because laboratory studies in microgravity remain extremely challenging \citep{Fallon_Rogers_2002,Hwang_Eaton_2006_gravity}, terrestrial measurements are compared with numerical simulations of homogeneous isotropic turbulence that neglect gravity \citep{Tagawa_Martinez-Mercado_Prakash_Calzavarini_Sun_Lohse_2012}.
+Particle-resolved numerical simulations provide a means to investigate isotropic flows in the absence of gravity, but are limited by the high spatial resolution required to accurately resolve the fluid field at sub-particle scales.
+Resolving the sub-particle motion via PR-DNSs requires grid spacings well below $\eta$, thus rendering the computational cost prohibitive even at moderate Reynolds numbers.
+For this reason, a broad body of numerical work has focused on the limits $D\ll\eta$ and $D\gg1$, while Kolmogorov-size spheres have received far less attention.
 Using the IBM proposed by \cite{Uhlmann_2005}, \cite{Uhlmann_Chouippe_2017} were able to investigate a particle laden triperiodic flow at $\Rey_\lambda\cong115$ and with $D/\eta=5$, slightly above the Kolmogorov scale. \cite{Schneiders_Meinke_Schröder_2017} conducted PR-DNSs of a triperiodic turbulent flow laden Kolmogorov-size spheres with $D/\eta\cong1.32$ using a Cartesian cut-cell method.
 They considered a suspension of $45\,000$ particles in a decaying homogeneous and isotropic turbulent flow and density ratios $\Psi_p$ in the range $40-5000$.
 The enormous computational burden entailed by the resolution of sub-Kolmogorov motions limited the initial value of the Taylor-based Reynolds number to $70$. \cite{Chiarini_Tandurella_Rosti_2025} used the IBM of \cite{Hori_Takagi_Rosti_2022} to characterise the behavior of a suspension of particles with diameter $D\cong\eta$ and $\Psi_p=5$, $100$.
 They compared their results with those obtained from point-particle simulations and reported significant discrepancies for the cases with the highest density ratio.